 What are the best approaches for mobile web testing? — a million-dollar question that, fortunately, has quite straightforward answers.
 As we’ve already discussed what factors to consider for mobile web testing, let’s discuss the three best approaches for making our lives easier.

-Cross-Browser Compatibility Testing: A cross-browser compatibility test is performed to check if our website or web app performs as intended, no matter which browser or device our users have.
-During a cross-browser compatibility test, we follow certain practices like validating our site’s HTML/CSS code, plugging in CSS resets, making use of vendor prefixes, checking how mobile-friendly our website is, and maintaining separate stylesheets for different browsers, etc.
+A cross-browser compatibility tests check if our website or web app performs as intended, no matter which browser or device our users have.
+During a cross-browser compatibility test, we follow certain practices like validating our site’s HTML/CSS code, plugging in CSS resets, using vendor prefixes, checking how mobile-friendly our website is, and maintaining separate stylesheets for different browsers, etc.

 It’s important to note that our users consume content on different browsers, and not all browsers support the features we design.
 If we take a look at the following graph by Statcounter, we’ll notice the market share of different browser versions.

-We can see it for ourselves — the range of web browsing habits is vast, and our website has to be developed in a way that it’s compatible across various browsers.
-For that reason, cross-browser compatibility testing is done.
-One of the best practices while performing this test is to find out if the features we’ve designed are supported by various browsers.
-We can use Can I Use? to check if features like fetch, CSS grids are supported by various browsers.
+We can see it for ourselves — the range of web browsing habits is vast, and our website has to be developed to be compatible with various browsers.
+For that reason, cross-browser compatibility testing exists.
+One of the best practices while performing this test is to determining if the features we’ve designed are supported by various browsers, and can we use it to check if multiple browsers support features like fetch and CSS grids.

 But this may be limiting in terms of speed, and so that brings us to.

-Automation Tools: Automation tools can cut down our efforts, cost, and time by several manifolds.
+Automation tools can reduce effort, cost, and time by several manifolds.
 But not just that, the accuracy of our tests is higher when we automate them.
-Apart from offering a better test coverage, automation is less time-consuming too.
+Apart from offering better test coverage, automation is less time-consuming too.

-Testsigma’s automation tool supports both cross-browser testing and has a pool of thousands of real devices for you to perform tests on.
-What gives you a competitive edge over other automation tools is we’ve got over 2,000 devices that run on various (and even outdated) versions of OS, with various browsers.
+Testsigma’s automation tool supports cross-browser testing and has a pool of thousands of real devices for you to perform tests on.
+A massive stash of devices gives you a competitive edge over other automation tools.
+Over 2,000 devices run on various (and even outdated) versions of OS, with multiple browsers.

-Our cross-browser automation testing tool supports parallel execution and makes use of separate cloud environments for both cross-browser and cross-device testing.
+The cross-browser automation testing tool supports parallel execution and uses separate cloud environments for both cross-browser and cross-device testing.

-It can be seamlessly integrated with CI/CD, project management tools, and communication mediums like email, Slack, etc. We send out comprehensive reports and maintain a log of all the bugs via screenshots and records so you can collaborate with your teams and work on fixing bugs together.
+It can seamlessly integrate with CI/CD, project management tools, and communication mediums like email, Slack, etc. We send out comprehensive reports and maintain a log of all the bugs via screenshots and records so you can collaborate with your teams and work on fixing bugs.